 As you can see, adding up the weighted beta figures in the right column results in a beta of about 1.01.
-Thus, this portfolio has a volatility very much in line with the S&P 500.
+That means this portfolio’s volatility is very much in line with the S&P 500.

-Most investors won’t have much occasion to calculate beta for individual stocks, as those figures are readily available.
-However, there may be times when an investor will find it useful to crunch numbers themselves.
+You may not have much reason to calculate beta for individual stocks, as those figures are readily available.
+However, there may be times when you find it useful to crunch these numbers yourself.

 It’s important to understand that beta can be calculated over various time periods.
-Stocks can prove to be volatile over the short term but are generally stable over many years.
-For this reason, an investor may wish to calculate beta themselves to get a more precise answer.
+Stocks can be volatile over the short term, but they are generally stable over many years.
+For this reason, you may wish to calculate beta yourself to get a more precise answer.

-Additionally, an investor may prefer to calculate beta by using a different benchmark.
+In some situations, you may prefer to calculate beta using a different benchmark.
 For example, you may believe that a stock with a heavy presence overseas is best judged against an international index instead of the S&P 500.

 Calculating beta on your own can also be educational because it allows you to examine price movements in great detail.
 Some models for calculating a stock’s beta are very complex, but we’ll use the most straightforward approach here.
 Follow these basic steps:

 - To begin, you’ll likely need a spreadsheet program to assist with calculations.
 Then you should determine the range of time you intend to measure.